rails/rails/guides/source/testing.md

 driver for testing full user interactions with your application.

 For creating Rails system tests, you use the `test/system` directory in your application.
-Rails provides a generator to create a system test skeleton for us.
+Rails provides a generator to create a system test skeleton for you.

 ```bash
 $ bin/rails generate system_test users_create_test.rb